thaliproject/Thali_CordovaPlugin/doc/api/identityexchange.md

 ***

-### `stopExecutingIdentityExchange(peerIdentifier, cb)`
+### `stopExecutingIdentityExchange()`

-This stops an outstanding attempt to end a peer identity exchange with the specified peer Identifier.
-It is an error to call this method if the outstanding identity exchange isn't with this peer identifier or if there is no outstanding identity exchange.
+This stops an outstanding attempt to exchange identities with the peer specified in executeIdentityExchange.

 #### Arguments
-1. `peerIdentifier`: `String` - the peer identifier of the remote device we are attempting to exchange identities with
-2. `callback`: `Function` - must be in the form of the following, `function (err)` where:
- - `err`: `Error` = an `Error` if one occurred, else `null`

 #### Tests